 4. Electrostatic Drivers

 They produce exceptional sound quality with breathtaking accuracy.
 For this reason they come with a hefty price tag and are only found in premium headsets like the STAX SR-007 MK2 model.

 It all boils down to your personal preferences and what you’re going to use them for.
 If you’re a party lover and want something that delivers quite a punch — something that’ll immerse you right into the action — go for the ones with dynamic drivers.

 But if you intend to use the headphones solely for gaming, you most likely won’t care much about the bass or the mid-lows.
 Go for the ones with balanced armature drivers.
 On the other hand, if you usually listen to music while out and about, you may want to look at models with bone conducting drivers.

-If you’re an audiophile, you probably don’t need my advice on what headsets to buy, do you?
+If you’re an audiophile, you probably don’t need our advice on what headsets to buy, do you?
 I’ll say it anyway.
 Go for planar magnetic drivers.
 And if budget is not a constraint, headphones with electrostatic drivers will satisfy your curiosity more.

-Earphones drivers do impact sound quality.
+Headphones drivers do impact sound quality.
 However, you should not base your buying decision solely on the size of the drivers alone.
 There are many factors that affect the quality of sound more than the driver size does.
 For example, more and more headphones these days come with active noise cancellation technology, which is also a major factor to consider when buying.